DataDog/hiring-engineers/answers.md

 # Level 3
-**Added a monitor to alert when it surpasses 0.90 at least once every 5 minutes.**
+**Added a monitor to alert when it surpasses 0.90 at least once during the last 5 minutes.**

 <img src="http://i.imgur.com/zq6dW4m.png width="500" height="332" >